mariesaoconnell/elevator_app/README.md

 > I feel that I worked backwards when coming up with my own simulation and proposed structure for the program, which will definitely was and will be a pain for the modifications I made and will have to make to truly be able to handle the above prompts.
 I should have focused from 'big' to 'small'.
 Work on the ability to add a building and give the user the ability to add the necessary elevators and floors.
 Once able to create and update, move on to the elevator properties- movement / buttons / etc.

 ___

-Overall, this definitely took a bit more than the recommended time to take listed, BUT my explanations above fell within that time frame!
-The prompts inspired me to build the simulation and my justification is that that I would be able to more thoroughly explain the thoughts / trials / tribulations that I dealt with in the building process.
-I'm definitely going to keep working to add in the changes I feel are necessary to handle where my program falls short, but I do want to go ahead and get these in so it doesn't seem like I waited until the last minute!